-Russell Haines is Professor at the Old Dominion University, Norfolk (USA), Department of IT and Decision Sciences.
+Russell Haines is Professor at the Appalachian State University, Boone (USA), Department of Computer Information Systems.
+Before joining Appalachian State in 2022, Dr. Haines was an Associate Professor of Information Technology at Old Dominion University.
 His central research interest is the impact of information technology on group interaction.
 This has grown from his study of sociology as a supporting field and his use of a computer-based group experiment for his dissertation.
-Prof. Haines has leveraged his experience with computer-supported experimentation and teamed with others to study group interaction, group behavior, and other phenomena involving multiple participating individuals.
+He has leveraged his experience with computer-supported experimentation and teamed with others to study group interaction, group behaviour, and other phenomena involving multiple participating individuals.
+Since completing his dissertation, he has developed several computer-based group experiments as extensions of his dissertation or as a result of discussions with other faculty members about their research.
+Russell Haines anticipates that much of his future research will likewise involve similar extensions and collaborations.
 He is currently leading research projects that study 1) the creation of awareness in computer-mediated communication and its effect on group decision-making, 2) the ethical decision-making processes in individuals and groups when considering the use/misuse of information technology, and 3) supply chain decision-making and decision coordination.

-Professor Russell Haines is visiting the Institute of Information Systems to give the lecture on “Network Economics” (Master) and to moderate some PhD reading sessions at the chair of Prof. Dr. Stefan Klein.
+Professor Russell Haines is visiting the Institute for Information Systems to give the lectures on “Networks Economics” (Master IS) at the chair of Prof. Dr. Stefan Klein.